Mawile: Design

-Standing 2 ft (61 cm) tall, Mawile is a bipedal creature with a yellow body, with its legs flaring outward and stopping just before its feet.
+Standing 2 feet (61 cm) tall, Mawile is a bipedal creature with a yellow body, with its legs flaring outward and stopping just before its feet.
 It has three-digit black hands with the coloration extending up to the elbows, while its feet are cloven hooves.
 It has large pink eyes, while the hair on its head resembles a bowl cut hairstyle with two tufts of hair extending downward on each side of its brow.
 A large black horn extends from the back of its head resembling a crocodile maw, with visible white teeth and a yellow spot on the upper middle.
 Mawile is able to open and close the horn revealing a pink interior; in this manner, the horn can act as a secondary mouth to bite objects.
 Despite its appearance, this horn is not a real mouth, with the developers clarifying in production notes it lacks a throat, tongue, and spittle.
 When introduced in Ruby and Sapphire, Mawile was originally classified as a Steel-type Pokémon.
 With the later games Pokémon X and Y it gained a secondary typing, now classified as a Steel- and Fairy-type Pokémon.
 Despite having a feminine appearance, Mawile is a gendered species and subjects of it can either be male or female.

 X and Y also introduced Mega Evolutions that allow certain Pokémon to temporarily transform through the use of in-game items.
 In Mawile's case, it can become Mega Mawile, which gains additional height and now stands 3 ft 3 in (99 cm) tall while gaining considerable attack power.
 It gains an additional horn maw, each now protruding from the sides of its head and having a more rugged appearance.
 Mega Mawile's body also gains a secondary coloration, with pink coloring now extending up its legs to just above its waist, while its arms now flare out just before its hands like sleeves and gain a pink coloration.